-The Club is named after Lucy Clark, an enthusiastic member of the Royal Scottish Country Dance Society and a professional teacher of Scottish country dancing, as well as an accomplished accordion player.
+The Club is named after Lucy Clark, an enthusiastic member of the Royal Scottish Country Dance Society, a professional teacher of Scottish country dancing and an accomplished accordion player.
 She taught Scottish dancing in schools in Rickmansworth, Beaconsfield and High Wycombe and held classes for adults and children throughout the area.
 In 1954 she started her own class at the Royal British Legion Hall in Amersham.

-Lucy regularly demonstrated footwork and dance figures while playing her accordion (which also provided music for the class).
-So that her dancers could experience dancing without instruction she introduced monthly Saturday night dances to a live band which attracted upwards of 100 enthusiasts.
-When Lucy died in 1966, her students decided her work in promoting Scottish country dancing should continue and renamed the club after her.
+Lucy demonstrated footwork and dance figures while playing her accordion, which also provided music for the class.
+So that her dancers could experience dancing without instruction she introduced monthly Saturday night dances to a live band, attracting upwards of 100 enthusiasts.
+When Lucy died in 1966, her dancers renamed the club after her.

 The Social Dance, with a bring and share supper, was a great evening.
 Each dance on the well chosen programme was walked through once, which gave the less experienced dancers real confidence.
 May there be many more!

 Mike W, High Wycombe